lexavtanke/CarND-Traffic-Sign-Classifier-Project/README.md

 | fully connected softmax activation | 43 |

 It  has 0.9413 validation accuracy with hyperparameters batch size 64 epoch 30 lerning rate 0.001 and I started to improve it.
-Here is the table of the model architecture which I try and their hyperparameters.
+Here is the table of the model architecture which I try and their hyperparameters:

 |  model description | batch size | n epoch | learn rate | validation accuracy |
 |--------------------|------------|---------|------------|---------------------|